The Food of Ancient ROme

 Everything went sour after that.

 And if you have heard about vomitoriums, fabled rooms adjacent to the dining room where one would go to purge their heavy meal and then go back to eat more...it's just a myth.
+You can see an actual vomitorium pictured to the left, this one in an amphitheater in Ostia Antica.

 Marcus Gavius Apicius was a man who lived in first century Rome, during the time of Augustus and Tiberius.
 We know a few things about his life, told to us by writers such as Pliny the Elder, Martial, Seneca, Apion and others.